BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Method

-where masked EEG patches in $\bar{\mathbf{X}}$ are replaced with learned \texttt{[MASK]} embeddings.
+Another key goal of BrainPro is to use a standard masked-reconstruction objective while augmenting it with spatial priors so that the model is encouraged to learn representations that better capture variations associated with different brain states.
+To this end, we mask the input patches with a ratio of $\rho{=}0.5$~\citep{jiang2024large} and pass the masked signal $\bar{\mathbf{X}}$ through both the shared encoder and the active state-specific encoder.
+Their outputs are concatenated and fed into a decoder:

-\paragraph{Channel importance weights.} To guide reconstruction toward neurophysiologically relevant areas, we incorporate brain-state--specific channel priors.
-For each brain state $y_\mathrm{state}$, we define an importance vector $w^{(y_\mathrm{state})} \in [0,1]^{C_\mathrm{pre}}$ over the universal template (e.g., frontal/temporal/central channels for affect; central/parietal channels for motor).
-For a dataset-specific montage, these priors are transferred to available channels.
-Instead of binary weighting, we apply a smooth weighting function:
+where masked positions in $\bar{\mathbf{X}}$ are replaced with learned \texttt{[MASK]} embeddings.

-where $\sigma(\cdot)$ is the logistic sigmoid and $T$ is a sharpness parameter.
-We set $T{=}\textrm{current epoch}$ to gradually increase the weighting.
-This smooth weighting ensures stable gradients during training.
+\paragraph{Channel importance weights.} To emphasize neurophysiology-relevant regions, we assign each brain state $y_{\mathrm{state}}$ a channel-importance vector $w^{(y_{\mathrm{state}})} \in [0,1]^{C_{\mathrm{pre}}}$.
+Based on well-established neuroscience priors, frontal, temporal, and central channels are set to 1 for the affect state, while central and parietal channels are set as important for the motor state.
+For the \textit{other} state and the shared encoder, we assign all channels equal importance because no concrete prior exists.
+We apply a smooth weighting function: